JetBrains/teamcity-documentation/topics/upgrade-notes.md

      * MySQL 8.0.16
      * MSSQL 7.2.2
      * PostgreSQL 42.2.5

+### Note on beta versions of PowerShell

+If you have been using beta versions of PowerShell, make sure to remove all beta versions earlier than `v6.0.0-beta.9` before installing any new released PowerShell version.
+Due to updates in the PowerShell detector, if the old beta version is installed, TeamCity will use it instead of the new released one.

+### Note on using Docker and Windows Server with process isolation

+If you use Docker images and Windows Server 2019 with process isolation, build agents may fail to start (read more in [Known Issues](known-issues.md#%22Access+is+denied%22+or+%22Access+to+the+path+is+denied%22+problem+on+container+start)).
+To work around the issue, grant the "Full control" access to the "Authenticated Users" group.

 ## Changes from 2018.2.3 to 2018.2.4
 There is a regression in TeamCity 2018.2.4 related to the data displayed on the unauthorized agents' page: the data on agent authorization, enabling/disabling comments, and the latest activity time has been removed from the page.
 This data is displayed on the agent details page.